-But pledges also help you expand and extend your current individual donor strategy: if you focus on pledges during a peer to peer campaign, you can see pay offs for years to come from a single campaign.
-Using the PNPL feature on CauseVox, donors can pay for memberships for up to 5 years.
+But pledges also help you expand and extend your current individual donor strategy: if you focus on pledges during a peer-to-peer campaign, you can see pay offs for years to come from a single campaign.
+Using the pledge feature on CauseVox, donors can pay for memberships for up to 5 years.
 That’s some significant income coming your way.

 Best Practices For Getting Donation Pledges: